-Antwerp (Antwerpen in Dutch, Anvers in French) is one of Europe's finest once-drab, now-reborn "second cities," where a focus on heavy industry has been supplanted by an edgy, creative spirit of rejuvenation.
-It's the biggest city and de facto capital of Flanders, with an illustrious history: Once Europe's most important trading city, and later the hometown of Peter Paul Rubens, it was destroyed by World War II, and then reborn.
-Today it's a center for avant-garde fashion, boasting a funky urbanity, a soaring cathedral, and a collection of top-tier museums.
+Antwerp (Antwerpen in Dutch, Anvers in French) is Belgium's up-and-coming "second city" — and the de facto capital of Flanders, Belgium's Dutch-speaking region.
+Once Europe's most important trading city, and later the hometown of Peter Paul Rubens, Antwerp had a sluggish air of heavy industry for decades after its WWII bombing.
+But it's recently regained an edgy, creative spirit as a center for avant-garde fashion, while boasting a soaring cathedral and a collection of top-tier museums.
 And yet, Antwerp is equally enjoyable without a sightseeing agenda, offering fun-to-explore neighborhoods, abundant al fresco café tables, and an inviting main market square with a carillon that jingles the hour.

 At a Glance